IuryDamascenoDev/CRUD-System_MySQL/README.md

 # CRUD System made with Python and MySQL

-## System for studying SQL queries writing and Python integration with MySQL as well as Algorithms.
+### App for studying SQL queries writing and Python integration with MySQL as well as Algorithms.

-## Running this repository in your machine:
+### Running this repository in your machine:

 After cloning the repository you wanna initiate the MySQL container -> docker compose up -d